Pension Plan Financial Sustainability and the 88th Legislative Session Proposal

-Over the past year, a joint City of Austin and COAERS working group has been deeply engaged in productive, meaningful, and collaborative efforts to develop solutions to improve the retirement system’s long-term financial health and sustainability.
+Over the past two years, a joint City of Austin and COAERS working group has been deeply engaged in productive, meaningful, and collaborative efforts to develop solutions to improve the retirement system’s long-term financial health and sustainability.
 As part of its proposal, the working group crafted key legislative concepts as they relate to changes in the Plan’s existing benefit and contribution policies, plan governance, and administration.

 While the retirement system is financially sound and not in crisis, the COAERS Board wants to adopt best-in-class pension system practices for funding the retirement plan and optimize the System for the extreme and historically unprecedented market environments to protect the future lifetime benefit promised to COAERS members.